Tobiaqs/WhatsAppContactGateway/README.md

 Open up the app.
 Click on a contact to start a conversation.
 Long press to open up contact details.

 ## Download APK
-You can get an APK for version 1.0 at the Releases tab.
+You can get an APK at the Releases tab.